-Several simple techniques were installed in 2017 in the Croatan National Forest Recreation Area to help capture rainwater before it has a chance to become polluted stormwater runoff.
+Several simple stormwater retrofits were installed in the Croatan National Forest Recreation Area to help capture rainwater before it has a chance to become polluted stormwater runoff.

 - A rain garden near the boat ramp acts like a bowl to collect polluted rainwater.
 It soaks up and filters the rain.